firstbrett/vstikzit/README.md

 Both the build and sync commands have variants that will build to SVG instead of PDF, e.g. for use on the web or in [HTML slides](https://www.cs.ox.ac.uk/people/aleks.kissinger/slides/zx/pqs-zx-seminar-sept2025-60min.html).
 These are both available from the command palette.

+### Prerequisites for build/preview

+The build features require LaTeX tools to be installed and present on your system `PATH`:
+- `pdflatex` (for PDF output)
+- `dvisvgm` (for SVG output)

+If missing, commands such as “Build TikZ figure” and “Sync TikZ Figures” will fail.
+Install a LaTeX distribution (e.g., TeX Live or MiKTeX) that includes these tools.

 ## TODO

 The extension is nearly at feature parity with the desktop application, but there are still some things to do: